Move beyond menu and football and add something lighthearted and maybe a little bit meaningful this year!

 The Setup: Choose your most uninterested or assuming teen or young adult in your group and grant them the privelidge of carving the turkey!
 (Offer a bribe if you have to!)

 Not only will the grossed out faces, ready and unwilling hands and total confusion provide laughter to your day, but it might open the world to your unassuming dinner guest.

 Optionally, add clean up duty to the roster- and let the carving team choose a partner to get the job done in an even more grossing out fashion!

 Thankfulness in November can reveal the Abundance of life in America.
 Even this article points to extra things to buy that are not exactly necessities.

 World Vision has been putting out a ‘gift’ catalog over the last few years.
 This gift catalog replaces the ‘send money for relief’ request and instead lists out items that are often purchased for families in need around the world.

 One of the items you can buy is a goat.
 The price of a goat to be delivered to a family in need is $75 and produces milk and meat for that family.

-The Setup: Announce to your family that you will be purchasing goats for 2016, and that they need to bring money to help buy them!
+The Setup: Announce to your family that you will be purchasing goats this year, and that they need to bring money to help buy them!